Misha0966/Formal-Proof-of-the-Collatz-Conjecture/Formal Proof of Structural Numerical Symmetry (SNS).md

 PQ=string(A1 × k) + string(A2 × k)+ ... + string(Am × k)

+where **PQ** — the result of sequentially concatenating the multiplied parts into a single decimal number, after splitting the original natural number into segments.

 Denote B = Am
 ​
 where **B** is the last part of the original number.